sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 - there is no way for a user to join a pre-existing instance unless SSO is setup [#42891](https://github.com/sourcegraph/sourcegraph/issues/42981)

 The Product Growth team is iterating on those!
 There are probably many other great ideas out there, reach out to us in #growth if you want to share them.

+## FAQ

+#### How do I login to an instance I support?

+You should have access to instances that are assigned to you.
+Go to <acme-corp>.sourcegraph.com/sign-in?sourcegraph-operator to see the Okta sign-in button.
+If you don't have access, please ask for access in #cloud.

+#### How do I login to an instance I support?